Many kids and certainly a number of adults love corn dogs.

 Oscar Mayer is owned by the giant American food company, Kraft Heinz.
 Oscar Mayer, the founder of the company, was a German immigrant who eventually made his way to Chicago in the late 1800s after living in Detroit.
 In Chicago, he opened a store with his brother and sold pork favorites such as bratwurst and liverwurst.

-Given the company’s popularity with hot dogs (they even have a wienermobile as pictured above), it is natural that they would also make a corn dog.
+Given the company’s popularity with hot dogs (they even have a wienermobile), it is natural that they would also make a corn dog.
 Oscar Mayer Mini Corn Dogs are made with uncured angus beef with a honey sweetened batter.
 There are no nitrites or nitrates added to these dogs.
 Four mini corn dogs have 230 calories and 7 grams of protein.

 Johnsonville originated back in 1945 in Johnsonville, Wisconsin where Ralph and Alice Stayer launched a butch shop business.
 They used a family recipe that dated to 1800s Austria to develop their first sausages.
 The sausages, of course, were a hit!